awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
 + When you create the Amazon S3 gateway endpoint, if your containers have existing connections to Amazon S3, their connections might be briefly interrupted while the gateway is being added\.
 If you want to avoid this interruption, create a new VPC that uses the Amazon S3 gateway endpoint and then migrate your Amazon ECS cluster and its containers into the new VPC\.

-## Creating the VPC Endpoint for Amazon ECR<a name="ecr-setting-up-vpc-create"></a>
+## Create the VPC Endpoint for Amazon ECR<a name="ecr-setting-up-vpc-create"></a>

-To create the VPC endpoint for the Amazon ECR service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide* to create the endpoints described here\.
+To create the VPC endpoints for the Amazon ECR service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide*\.

 If your Amazon ECS tasks are using the EC2 launch type, both endpoints are required, and the order that they are created in doesn't matter\.
 If your tasks are using the Fargate launch type, only the **com\.amazonaws\.*region*\.ecr\.dkr** endpoint is required\.

 **com\.amazonaws\.*region*\.ecr\.api**
 *region* represents the Region identifier for an AWS Region supported by Amazon ECR, such as `us-east-2` for the US East \(Ohio\) Region\.
+This endpoint is used for calls to the Amazon ECR API\.
+API actions such as DescribeImages and CreateRepositories go to this endpoint\.
 When the `com.amazonaws.region.ecr.api` endpoint is created, enabling a private DNS hostname is optional\.
 Enabling a private DNS hostname is done by ensuring that the **Enable Private DNS Name** option is selected in the VPC console when you create the VPC endpoint\.
 If you enable a private DNS hostname for the VPC endpoint, update your SDK or AWS CLI to the latest version so that specifying an endpoint URL when using the SDK or AWS CLI isn't necessary\.
 If you enable a private DNS hostname and are using an SDK or AWS CLI version before January 24, 2019, you must use the `--endpoint-url` parameter to specify the interface endpoints\.
 The following example CLI command shows the format of the endpoint URL: